Pirates of the Caribbean: On Stranger Tides: Writing

-During the production of Dead Man's Chest and At World's End, writers Ted Elliott and Terry Rossio discovered Tim Powers's 1987 novel On Stranger Tides, which they considered a good foundation on which to base "a new chapter" in the Pirates series.
+During the production of Pirates of the Caribbean: Dead Man's Chest and At World's End, writers Ted Elliott and Terry Rossio discovered Tim Powers's 1987 novel On Stranger Tides, which they considered a good foundation on which to base "a new chapter" in the Pirates series.
 Disney bought the rights to the novel in April 2007.
-Rossio stated that he and Elliot had considered using Blackbeard and the Fountain of Youth in the story before reading the book, "but whenever you say those words, Powers's novel comes to mind.
+In 2009, after the announcement of the film's title, which led to speculation in regards to his book, Powers insisted that Jack Sparrow and his book's main character Jack Shandy "are totally different characters" but that it was possible that "they might overlap" Blackbeard and Hector Barbossa, though felt certain the Fountain of Youth was the only thing they would hold on to due to the film's ending.
+Rossio stated that he and Elliot had considered using Blackbeard and the Fountain of Youth in the story, "but whenever you say those words, Powers's novel comes to mind.
 There was no way we could work in that field without going into territory Tim had explored."
-However, they denied that it would be a straight version of the novel: "Blackbeard came from the book, and in the book, there is a daughter character, too.
+However, while taking inspiration from Powers' novel, Rossio denied that the film would be a straight version of the novel: "Blackbeard came from the book, and in the book, there is a daughter character, too.
 But Jack Sparrow is not in the book, nor is Barbossa.
-So I wouldn't call this an adaptation."
-Rossio declared the script was written to be a standalone film, "kind of a James Bond sort of thing", instead of the "designed to be a trilogy" structure of the previous installments.
+So I wouldn't call this an adaptation".
+Rossio declared the script for On Stranger Tides was written to be a standalone film, "kind of a James Bond sort of thing", instead of the "designed to be a trilogy" structure of the previous installments.
 They hoped to "design a story that would support new characters," knowing that previous arcs were over.
+"The main guideline was to create a stand-alone story rather than a continuation of the trilogy, or the start of a new one.
+And then of course the Tim Powers book, 'On Stranger Tides,' was a huge inspiration for characters, theme, settings, and basic storyline."
 Bruckheimer added that there was a decision to "streamline the story a little bit, make it a little simpler and not have as many characters to follow", as the number of characters and subplots in At World's End caused the film to have an unwieldy length.
 The duo decided to employ another sea myth alluded to in the previous episodes: mermaids, which are briefly referenced as "suck-you-byes, female demons that weirdly and erotically occupied the last hours of men marooned on barren islands" in the fourth chapter of the book.
 The mermaids' role expanded in the film's script, which included a vast attack sequence.